Safer Neighbourhood Board

 Applications to join

-The SNB reviews its membership once a year for the AGM normally held in July.
+The SNB reviews its membership once a year for the AGM which is normally held in July.
 The majority of current board members are prepared to continue on the board, but we are also calling for applications, with a nominator and seconder, for new members.

-In particular, we are looking for a member who can represent faith groups and LGBTQ+, but if you feel you represent a particular community or organisation which would benefit from membership, please do apply, and we will give every application serious consideration.
+If you feel you represent a particular community or organisation which would benefit from membership, please do apply, and we will give every application serious consideration.

 The following are already represented: